-Prior to joining the BridgeWorks team, I worked as an Educational Psychologist and School Administrator for 10 years.
-During those years, I felt a kind of disconnect with my staff that I couldn’t put my finger on.
+Prior to joining the BridgeWorks team, I worked as an educational psychologist and school administrator for 10 years.
+During those years, I felt a kind of disconnect from my staff that I couldn’t put my finger on.
 Thanks to joining BridgeWorks and gaining heaps of consequent knowledge, I now know that I was experiencing invasive generational ClashPoints.
-I was a Millennial school administrator managing a staff of 4 generations in a Traditionalist–structured and bureaucratic industry; I was the ultimate example of “managing up”.
-My leadership style didn’t always mesh with the established work styles or union regulations.
-And while my intentions were always student focused and staff supportive, they were not always received that way.
+I was a Millennial school administrator managing a staff of four generations in a Traditionalist–structured and bureaucratic industry.
+I was the ultimate example of “managing up.”
+My leadership style didn’t always mesh with the established work styles or union regulations, and while my intentions were always student focused and staff supportive, they were not always received that way.

-As a school administrator, with the school boundaries so clearly defined by unions, laws and logistical boundaries, it is even more essential to consider generational dynamics in the workplace.
-Experienced teachers are staying in the field longer than ever and Millennials are entering and leaving the profession in droves; while 1 in 5 Millennials will become teachers, 40% are leaving the profession within 5 years of starting, according to the US Chamber Foundation.
+As a school administrator, with the school boundaries so clearly defined by unions, laws, and logistical boundaries, it is even more essential to consider generational dynamics in the workplace.
+Experienced teachers are staying in the field longer than ever, and Millennials are entering and leaving the profession in droves.
+While one in five Millennials will become teachers, 40% are leaving the profession within five years of starting, according to the US Chamber Foundation.
 In order for schools to stay relevant with a vibrant cohort of educators, school culture and policy have to match the changing generational demographics.
-School administrators and teachers have to understand how generational differences can put a strain on the school community, its students and the future of the education industry.
+School administrators and teachers have to understand how generational differences can put a strain on the school community, its students, and the future of the education industry.